By Alex Morgan 1 min read

 Introduction: Decoding the Full House in Poker

 The full house is one of the most celebrated hands in poker, revered for its combination of strength and strategic complexity.
 Recognised globally and ranking just below four of a kind and a straight flush, the full house can win huge pots and turn the tide of a game when played wisely.
-Whether you're a novice aiming to understand its fundamentals or an experienced player seeking advanced insights, this comprehensive guide explores every facet of the full house—from its composition and hand rankings to strategic applications and common pitfalls.
+Whether you're a novice aiming to understand its fundamentals or an experienced player seeking advanced insights, this complete guide explores every facet of the full house—from its composition and hand rankings to strategic applications and common pitfalls.

 What Is a Full House?
 The Basic Definition